Elephant in the Room :: Pinterest

 Ultimately, you are hiring us to capture your story your way.
 One big aspect of our business model is to work closely with our clients.
 In fact, one reason for why we provide two photographers for weddings is so that one can be responsible for ensuring that we meet the brief given to us by the client.
 We print off communication from our couple (including Pinterest suggestions and the questionnaire) and that shooter has the responsibility of keeping the brief on track.

 In addition, we love that Pinterest means that we see less matchy denim pants and white shirts, peeking awkwardly around trees, terrible studio backdrops that are Awkward Family Photo-worthy, and so on.
 Pinterest definitely has a place in the wedding photography world.
-On a personal note, my travel board is bursting at the seams and I am okay with that. ;)
+On a personal note, my travel board is bursting at the seams, and I am okay with that. ;)

 Final Thoughts